playkostudios/model-splitter/README.md

 gltfpack is globally accessible as the `gltfpack` binary (or `gltfpack.exe` on Windows).
 A path to the binary can also be supplied to the library, CLI and GUI.

+[GraphicsMagick](http://www.graphicsmagick.org/) must also be installed for texture resizing to work, except if resizing textures with Basis Universal.

 ### Build from source

 1. Make sure [Node.js](https://nodejs.org/en) is installed